mcimini/lang-n-prove/README.md

 	This is a bash script.
 The command "abella" must be in the $PATH. <br />
 	The script runs the command "abella" on all the Abella proofs (.thm files) in the folder "generated". <br />
 	The script prints a success message, or points out the Abella proof files that failed.
 <li> Alternatively, users can manually run Abella on the Abella proofs they are interested to check.
-Example: "abella generated/fpl_cbv.thm"
+Example: run command "abella generated/fpl_cbv.thm"
 </ul>

 To clean: <br />